Killer74-hub/APIBOT/README.md

 Note:
 The bot runs on a local server hosted by the user Pc.

+# There are 3 Files.
+- The Python script
+- APIBOT
+- APIBOT_Hide(Will hide the first window and only open it when the Bot answeres for like 2 seconds.
+It depends on the length)

 # 💬 Need Help? 💬
 Discord Username: Sniper74